+The algebraic structure sKTG has one kind of objects for each skeleton (a skeleton is a uni-trivalent graph with signed veryices but no embedding), as well as several operations: orientation switch, edge unzip, tangle insertion, disjoint union of 1-tangles, and stick-on.
 Orientation switch of either of the non-distinguished strands changes the sign of the vertex, switching the orientation of the distinguished strand does not.
 Unzip of an edge is only allowed if the edge is distinguished at both of its ends and the vertices at either end are of opposite signs.
 The stick-on operation can be done in either one of the two ways shown on the right (i.e., the stuck-on edge can be attached at a vertex of either sign, but it can not become the distinguished edge of that vertex).

 To consider expansions of sKTG, and ultimately the compatibility of these with Z^w , we first note that sKTG is finitely generated (and therefore any expansion Z^u is determined by its values on finitely many generators).
-The proof of this is not hard but somewhat lengthy, so we postpone it to the Odds and Ends (Section 5).
+The proof of this is not hard but somewhat lengthy, so we postpone it to Section 5.2.

-Proposition 4.11.
+Proposition 4.13.
 The algebraic structure sKTG is finitely generated by the following list of elements: